markreha/cloudworkshop/sdk/docs/devops/README.md

 **Logging, Monitoring, and Alerts:**
  - Logging:
 	 - The IoT Services Application demonstrates logging using SLF4J with the Log4J logging provider.
+	 - The DevOps Reference Architecture demonstrates the use of Loggly as a free Log Analysis Tool.
+See the [DevOps Setup Notes](DevOps%20Setup%20Notes.txt) for details on how to integrate this into your application.
 	 - Depending on your Cloud Platform these log files can be accessed or pulled for analysis.
 	 - The following briefly outlines how to access log files for each of the Cloud Platforms supported by the SDK:
 	 - - *OpenShift*: To view the Application Server log file from the Portal, select your Application from the Application->Deployments menu and then click the View Log menu.
 To view the Application Logs from the Portal, select your Application from the Application->Pods menu and then click the Terminal menu.
 From the Terminal tail your log file.
 	 - - *Google*: To view the Application Server log, Application log, or stdout from the Portal, select your Project and then the App Engine->Versions menu and then click the Logs option from the dropdown Tools menu.
 To view  the Application log from the Portal, select your Project and then the App Engine->Instances menu, and then SSH into the server to tail your log file.
 	 - - *Azure*: To view the Application Server log, Application log, or stdout from the Portal, select your Project and then the Advanced Tools menu, select the Tools->Zip Push Deploy menu options, navigate to the log file, and click the View menu.
 You must set the logging configuration to log to stdout.